Libensemble/libe-community-examples/gen_updates_cnn/README.md

 systems.
 "Ensembles" of experiments with libEnsemble take no configuration to run on separate nodes and intercommunicate.

-In this example, N models are optimized in parallel by a parent "generator" model based on the summed gradients from the N "simulator" models.
-For this simpler example users must only specify the number of workers `-n N` and start a background redis server for data-streaming.
+In this example, one model is optimized in parallel by a parent "generator" model based on the summed gradients from the N "simulator" models.
+For this simpler example, users must only specify the number of workers `-n N` and start a background redis server for data-streaming.

 ## Setup